 Effective management of logistics is important to every organization as it ensures that all products reach the destination at the right time and in the proper condition.
 The final outcomes are increased productivity and customer satisfaction.
 It is the function of logistics to facilitate the movement of goods into the enterprise and also from the enterprise out to the customers.

 This stage begins when a customer places an order with the supplier.
 The order is a legal document which mentions the payment terms and conditions for delivery that are agreed by the customer and the supplier.
-The product description, price, and other commercial terms are also given in the purchase order.
+Product description, price, and other commercial terms are also given in the purchase order.
 The processing of this order involves completing all procedures on time to ensure that the materials reach the customer on time.

 Inventory control is simply the process of ensuring that the right quantity of goods is manufactured as per the current demand in a cost-effective way.
 It also involves facilitating the flow of goods into the enterprise and to the customers in a timely and efficient manner.
 There must not be an excess or shortage of goods.

 Warehousing deals with the storage of the goods for current and future use.
 This function ensures the safety and quality of the products.
-Flaws on the part of warehousing can adversely affect the logistics functions and develop dissatisfaction in customers.
+Flaws on the part of warehousing can adversely affect the logistics functions and also develop dissatisfaction in customers.
 Effective warehousing requires the consideration of factors like choosing the right location, packaging facilities, space for loading and unloading and material handling facilities.

 Transportation is an integral part of logistics management.
 It is about transporting goods from the supplier to the customers.
 This function is responsible for delivering goods to customers at the right time.
 The responsible people should make sure that the goods are safely transported and in the right condition.
-While selecting the means of transportation, the factors that are to be considered include the urgency of the products to be transported the cost of the product and transportation.
+While selecting the means of transportation, the factors that are to be considered include the urgency of the products to be transported at the cost of the product and transportation.

 Logistics staff should know the proper handling of goods so that they reach the customer in good condition.
 They have to maintain the quality of the goods while transporting it from one place to another and there shouldn’t be any breakage which leads to a loss for the company.